Introducing Broker vs Clearing Broker

 Well-known Examples of Self-Clearing Brokers

-Examples of self-clearing brokers include names like Charles Schwab, Fidelity, and Interactive Brokers (IBKR).
-Each has a global presence and operates a diverse range of financial products and services.
+Examples of self-clearing brokers include major firms such as Charles Schwab, Fidelity, and Interactive Brokers (IBKR).
+These companies have large operations and offer a wide range of financial products and services.

 Reasons for Choosing a Self-Clearing Broker